What is volumetric weight and cargo?

 Fill in the measurements below to get a volumetric weight for your package.

 For those who want to pack their own items, ensure to do so by using the smallest overall space (without increasing the weight or endangering the contents) if you want to avoid paying for volume rather than weight.

 It’s important to remember that you will always be charged for the higher figure.

-If you are sending multiple packages then the combined actual weight of those packages should be compared to the combined volumetric weight.
+If you happen to be sending multiple packages, then the combined actual weight should be compared to the combined volumetric weight.

 By doing this, you’ll be able to determine if the entire shipment will be charged according to the actual or volumetric weight.